 Pressure Filters: Compact and versatile

 Pressure filters are sealed canisters that typically include biological and mechanical media, often featuring a built-in UV.
-In contrast to box filters, water exits a pressurised filter under pressure, which means it can be pumped to higher elevations, making it a fantastic choice for waterfalls or distant water returns.
+In contrast to box units, water exits a filter under pressure, which means it can be pumped to higher elevations, making it a fantastic choice for waterfalls or distant water returns.
 You can even keep your unit discreet, burying it partially to avoid obstructing the view of your pond.

 Pros: